NSMBWCommunity/NSMBW-Speedrun-Guides/movement.md

 Any line-controlled blocks/platforms and floating platforms will not affect your speed however you jump off of them.

 Follow the rule of thumb and run on them while they are moving in your desired direction.
-No need to jump off to maintain the platform's speed because it doesn't work.
-If these platforms are moving against you, avoid them or jump off of them; you will remain at 3 speed.
+Jumping off will immediately revert you to 3 speed regardless of which direction they are moving.

 <div class="gif-container">
   <img src="https://media4.giphy.com/media/v1.Y2lkPTZjMDliOTUyd2I3eWE1dGpzZThmMGk4NnF1b2hnNzR3Y3Ryb3l6ODl6ZjBwcXhrZiZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/G0QJ8tjNsjvRr2UOFX/giphy.gif" alt="7-3 floating platform">